robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

           pip_ installed, you can install it simply by running `pip install pyyaml`.

           YAML support is new in Robot Framework 2.9.
+Starting from version 2.9.2, the `standalone JAR distribution`_ has PyYAML included by default.

 YAML variable files can be used exactly like normal variable files from the command line using :option:`--variablefile` option, in the settings